You are here

 I’ve also held a variety of administrative and academic positions over the course of my career as a general internist.
 The ability to maintain a higher-level view of patients and their care, coupled with the experience of managing patients across multiple different clinical settings, positions general internists to take on significant leadership roles in health care.

 Many general internists occupy medical director and health care administrative roles, academic and research positions, and governmental leadership roles.
-For example, Dr. Vivek Murthy, the 19th Surgeon General of the United Statesz and Dr. Karen DeSalvo, the former Acting Assistant Secretary for Health and National Coordinator for Health Information Technology and current Chief Health Officer for Google, are both general internists.
+Dr. Vivek Murthy, the 19th and 21st Surgeon General of the United States under President Obama and President Biden and Dr. Karen DeSalvo, the former Acting Assistant Secretary for Health and National Coordinator for Health Information Technology, and now current Chief Health Officer for Google, are both general internists.

 Although it is commonly perceived that being an internal medicine subspecialist is more prestigious than being a general internist, I’ve never found this to be particularly true or significant among my colleagues.
 I also have never felt that my own clinical skills were not as advanced or important as those of my subspecialist friends.
 We are all internists who simply have different areas of expertise and clinical focus, all of which are needed to optimally care for patients.
 While there are sometimes significant differences in income between general internal medicine and some subspecialty areas, almost everyone I know has made their decision on the basis of the love for what they do and the personal satisfaction it brings and not the money involved.